lhafkamp/minor-frisbee/README.md

 -  [x] oauth2 login with the Leaguevine API
 -  [x] a page that displays the matches in the tournament
 -  [x] the ability to go to that match in order to participate in the score event
--  [ ] a 30 second time-based event where users can vote real-time to increase/halt the score of both teams
+-  [x] a 15 second time-based event where users can vote real-time to increase/halt the score of both teams
--  [ ] socket rooms with their own unique time-based events
+-  [x] socket rooms with their own unique time-based events
--  [ ] voting interface is only enabled during the time-based event
+-  [x] voting interface is only enabled during the time-based event
 -  [x] an option to adjust the score
 -  [x] an option to send the score to the Leaguevine API
+-  [ ] user needs to be notified when entering a room when there's an ongoing time event
+-  [ ] time event button shouldn't be accessible during the time even

 ## Core flow
 <img src="media/coreflow.png"/>

 ## Extra features
--  [ ] real-time percentage of votes in the time-based events
+-  [x] real-time percentage of votes in the time-based events
+-  [x] cool animations
+-  [x] a progress bar for the time event
 -  [ ] display all tournament matches (pools/brackets/finals etc)
 -  [ ] different roles for players/organizers
 -  [ ] stats on the teams that are competing during the voting event